robenkleene/design-references/photoshop/tasks/photoshop-masks.md

 To make an image fade to transparent:

 1. Select the layer and click `Add Layer Mask`
-2. Select the gradient tool and choose a gradient that goes from black
+2. Select the gradient tool and choose a gradient that goes from white to black
+3. Use the gradient tool to create the mask (after initially placing it, you'll get access to tools for adjusting the start, end, and middle points)

 ## Mask Everything Except Portion of Photo